Eskasoni First Nation: History

 In 1942, the federal government enacted a centralization policy through Indian Affairs.
-This policy led to the forced relocation of hundreds of Mi’kmaq from to two reserves – Eskasoni and Shubenacadie, known today as Sipekne’katik.
+This policy led to the forced relocation of hundreds of Mi’kmaq from the Digby, Nova Scotia area to two reserves – Eskasoni and Shubenacadie, known today as Sipekne’katik.
 This led to rapid population growth in Eskasoni, which was previously home to less than 200 residents.

 In 2016 Dr. Mohan Singh Virick, a Sikh doctor who served Eskasoni for 50 years, donated 140 hectares (335 acres) of land.
-He also donated several buildings in Sydney to help house Eskasoni's growing population.
+He also donated a building in Sydney to help house Eskasoni's growing population.

 Present day

 Eskasoni is the most populous community of the Mi'kmaq Nation.
 It has its own community radio station, CICU-FM, broadcasting at 94.1 MHz.
 The Eskasoni First Nation is also home of the Unama'ki Institute of Natural Resources, a Mi'kmaq organization devoted to natural resources and the environment.

 The community operates its own school board, providing services to children from kindergarten to grade 12.

 The Eskasoni First Nation is composed of three parts: